2015 blog statisticsJanuary 1, 2016

-In March 2014, this blog broke through the four million views mark since I started blogging in 2008.
-And around August 2014, it broke through five million views — and I didn’t even notice until now!
-By 31 December 2014, it had had more than 5.4 million views.
-Some 1.58 million views (more than one-third) occurred just in 2014.
+Sometime during 2015, this blog broke through the 6 and 7 million views since I started blogging in 2008 — I didn’t even notice until now!
+By 31 December 2015, it had had more than 7.4 million views.
+Some 2 million views (more than one-third) occurred just in 2015.
 These figures don’t include any visits I made to my own blog (yes, I use my own blog for stuff I can’t remember!).

-I wrote far fewer blog posts in 2014, so many of these visits were to posts I’ve written in previous years.
-I’ve written just under 1700 blog posts since 2008, of which about 85 were written in 2014.
+I wrote far fewer blog posts in 2015 (less than 50), so many of these visits were to posts I’ve written in previous years.
+I’ve written just under 1700 blog posts since 2008.

 Total views by month/year